Teaching since 1991

 Australian born and bred my introduction to things Scottish began in 1955 when my parents took my sister and me to the bairns class at the Royal Caledonian Society in Adelaide.
 Here we, along with about 70 other children, were taught Highland Dancing a little Scottish Country Dancing (Eightsome Reel, Dashing White Sergeant, Strip the Willow and Barley Bree) along with a few partner dances.
 It was a wonderful social atmosphere and one that I remember fondly.

 I have danced ever since then, competitive Highland Dancing for many years, sitting (or dancing) all examinations culminating in a Dancing Teacher examination I continued to teach Highland Dancing for about 25 years in the various places I have lived in South Australia.

-I passed my final teaching certificate in 1991 and have continued to teach in Adelaide since then, both with my own class and at the Adelaide branch.
-My dancing experience has also been used in my school work environment where I have taught more children over the years always culminating with a display for their parents and friends.
-I have also taught ladies step dancing and highland dancing at Adelaide Winter Schools.
+I passed my final teaching certificate in 1991 and have continued to teach in Adelaide since then.
+I also used my dancing experience in my school/work environment where I taught many children over the years.
+I have also taught SCD, ladies step dancing and highland dancing at several Adelaide Winter Schools.

-SCD is a pastime that I will continue with until my feet and brain will not cope well allow me to dance with enjoyment and a spring in my step.
+SCD is a pastime that I will continue with until my feet and brain will not cope well enough to allow me to dance with enjoyment and a spring in my step.